How to Get Out of the 9-5 Rat Race and Escape the Prison

 George Soros and the Dot-Com Bubble

-George Soros, a legendary investor and philanthropist, provides a compelling example of recognizing market trends and mass psychology.
+George Soros, a legendary investor and philanthropist, provides a compelling example of recognising market trends and mass psychology.
 Soros identified the irrational exuberance driving tech stock prices during the dot-com bubble.
 While others were swept up in the frenzy, Soros shorted overvalued companies, betting on their eventual decline.
 His success in this trade demonstrated an understanding of market sentiment and the power of contrarian investing.

 David Einhorn and Lehman Brothers